sreerag160/sreerag160/README.md

 </div>

-**NovaOS** is a JARVIS-inspired desktop AI system designed to control and interact with a computer through natural voice commands, computer vision, biometrics and automation.
+**NovaOS** is a JARVIS-inspired AI desktop system designed to let users interact with their computer through natural voice commands, computer vision, biometrics and automation.

-### SYSTEM ARCHITECTURE

 ```text
                     ┌─────────────────────┐